LRSORRENTI/WebDevSimplifiedReact/README.md

 ### This will give an nice compact overview of React.js and provide a nice bedrock foundation for when I start Colt Steele's React.js course.

-Actually maybe I should take a different learning approach, after this quick overview of React project, maybe I should just start building stuff I want to build and use React, Colt's course is 40 hours long, and I'm sure it's excellent, but I need to start building things of my own and I have ideas I really want to build.
+Actually maybe I should take a different learning approach, after this quick overview of a React project, maybe I should just start building stuff I want to build and use React as the tool.

+Colt's course is 40 hours long, and I'm sure it's excellent, but I need to start building things of my own, and I have ideas for projects I really want to build.

 Also need to learn three.js, some of those three.js sites are the coolest things I've ever seen, [jesse zhou's website](https://www.jesse-zhou.com) is a dream build, I have to make something like that one day